Using Scp to transfer files

 - To copy

-For a complete list of all the options for scp
+For a complete list of all the options for scp, check out

 the online man page.